mystara2/notes/Documentation/Windows/SpotDL.md

 }
 ```

-if you get rate-limited by spotify you can make a [developer app](https://developer.spotify.com) and set these values:
+if you get rate-limited by Spotify you can make a [developer app](https://developer.spotify.com) and set these values:
 * links you do:
 * `http://127.0.0.1:8800/`
 * `http://127.0.0.1:8800/callback`